Three students work on a small machine on wheels on a desk in a lab.

 The thesis option requires students complete

-1. all required MSME Core courses,
+1. All required MSME Core courses,

-2. a total of 24 credits (including the MSME Core) of non-thesis coursework,
+2. A total of 24 credits (including the MSME Core) of non-thesis coursework,

-3. at least six credits of thesis (MME 599), and
+3. At least six credits of thesis (MME 599), and

-4. a successful thesis defense.
+4. A successful thesis defense.

 If a student begins a thesis but fails to complete it, up to two thesis credits can count toward the coursework of an MSME degree.

 Coursework must be completed with a minimum grade point average of 3.00 (‘B’).
 Students must complete all work within seven years from the start of the program.
-Directed study (MSME 596) is limited to two credits per semester and six credits in total.
-A maximum of eight credit hours of equivalent coursework from other institutions may be transferred into the program if approved by the program director.
+Directed study (MSME 596) is limited to three credits per semester and six credits in total.
+A maximum of nine credit hours of equivalent coursework from other institutions may be transferred into the program if approved by the program director.

 Non-thesis option